- Prevalence of Barriers to Change

 - Staff Understanding of Effective Social and Behaviour Change

-- Acquired Knowledge / Skills
+- Use of Provided Knowledge and Skills

 - Perceived Ease of Practice